NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Upload_Data.md

 [![Transaction Manifest](images/GDC_Submission_Transactions_Get_Manifest_2.png)](images/GDC_Submission_Transactions_Get_Manifest_2.png "Click to see the full image.")

-Users can use this manifest to upload their actual files with the GDC Data Transfer Tool.
+Users can use this manifest to upload their data files with the GDC Data Transfer Tool.
 Please refer to the [GDC Data Transfer Tool's User Guide](../../Data_Transfer_Tool/Users_Guide/Getting_Started.md) for more information.

 ## Download Previously Uploaded Files